Pratchat

 • We talked about white feminism only last episode.
 It’s a term for feminism practiced from a privileged perspective that is not intersectional – it doesn’t consider how discrimination based on factors other than gender (race, sexuality, disability, class etc) complicate sexism and put many “solutions” out of reach.

 • “The classic” Will is referring to is the Grandfather Paradox, which was considered “age old” as long ago as the 1930s.
-It describes a situation in which time travel into the past a logically impossible or at least inconsistent sequence of events.
-The name comes from the most frequently cited example of going back in time and killing your own grandfather as a child, meaning you never existed.
+It describes a situation in which time travel into the past creates a logically impossible or at least inconsistent sequence of events.
+The name comes from the most frequently cited example of going back in time and killing your own grandfather when he was a child, making it impossible for you to exist.

 • English singer-songwriter Kate Bush known for her distinctive style which mixes electronic and acoustic sounds, and for drawing on literary inspiration for her lyrics.
 Her very first single, “Wuthering Heights”, was released when she was 19 years old and hit number one in the UK and Australian charts in 1978.
 “Running Up That Hill” is her second most successful single, making it to number three in the UK (and number six in Australia) in 1985, the first single from her fifth studio album, Hounds of Love.
 A remix of “Running Up That Hill” released in 2012 made it to number six in the UK.